-This article was written for FashionUnited by EDITED.
-EDITED is the leader and industry-standard for real-time retail analytics, where the software leverages artificial intelligence to track and reveal insights on competitor product ranges, pricing, discounting and trends across the global retail landscape.
+This article was written for FashionUnited by Kayla Marci of Edited.
+Edited is the leader and industry-standard for real-time retail analytics, where the software leverages artificial intelligence to track and reveal insights on competitor product ranges, pricing, discounting and trends across the global retail landscape.
 The software is used by buyers, planners and trading teams to generate a huge competitive advantage.

 All images courtesy of EDITED